Vitality curve: Other companies

+Other companies that use the system include Dell, Cisco Systems, Conoco, and Canva.

 Former companies

 Microsoft

-Since the 2000s, Microsoft used a stack ranking system similar to the vitality curve.
+Since the 2000s, Microsoft has used a stack ranking system similar to the vitality curve.
 Many Microsoft executives noted that company "superstars did everything they could to avoid working alongside other top-notch developers, out of fear that they would be hurt in the rankings", and that ranking stifled innovation, as employees were more concerned about making sure that their peers or rival projects failed than of proposing new inventions, turning the company into a "collection of non-cooperating fiefdoms, unable to catch on to many technology trends".
 The stack ranking system was relatively secretive for a long time at Microsoft; non-manager employees were supposed to pretend they did not know about it.

 Microsoft was involved in lawsuits regarding its forced ranking system as early as 2001.
 Detractors argued that the use of the system in small groups was inherently unfair and favored the employees who socialized more heavily over actual technical merit.
 At the time, Microsoft officially claimed through Deborah Willingham, Microsoft's senior vice president for human resources, that it had no such "stack rank" system.

 In 2006, Microsoft began to use a vitality curve, despite intense internal criticism.
 Posts on "the curve" by Who da'Punk, an anonymous blogger internal to the company, on his blog Mini-Microsoft became a hot topic of commentary by other presumed employees.

 According to one source, by 1996 Microsoft had already adopted a stack ranking system which led managers to deliberately retain subpar staff in order to keep their higher performers: